 I washed people’s laundry, cleaned houses, fetched water at roadside car washes to feed my child, and saved some college money.
 Somehow after four years of hard work, I saved $15 and enrolled at the Kenya Polytechnic School.
 With the help of my mother, a tea farmer in the village, and well-wishers, I defined all odds and emerged top of my class with Distinction in Counseling Psychology.

 I was forced to look deep within myself, and this is when my life began to change.
 I started to accept that I needed help sharing my trauma and becoming a loving mother to my son.

 I began dreaming of supporting survivors of sexual violence and helping them see the beauty in their brokenness.
-I now dream of a better future, a better world of empowered girls, where we can change narratives around us from vulnerable to powerful agents of change!
+I now dream of a better future, a better world of educated and empowered girls, where we can change narratives around us from vulnerable to powerful agents of change!

 I share my life with girls and women who are hurting as I did.
 I welcome them into my world and assure them that they are not alone and can be victorious again despite challenges.